roytang/blog/content/post/2008/06/grand-prix-trial-manila-iv.md

 Match record: 5-1

 Five and one!
-If I win the next round I can draw into the top eight&#8230;
+If I win the next round I can draw into the top eight...

 Round seven is Faeries again!
-We trade game one and two, and game three I thought I had it lost&#8230;
+We trade game one and two, and game three I thought I had it lost...

 It was his turn, the third turn in extra time and I was at nine.
 I had no chance of winning at this point, but he had Bitterblossom and seven tokens without summoning sickness.
 I had nothing.
 He plays Mutavault, his fifth land, then swings with the seven tokens.
 I would take seven and go down to two, losing on the fifth turn even if I had a sweeper because of the Mutavault.
-I signal no blockers and prepare to write down "2" on my life total&#8230;
+I signal no blockers and prepare to write down "2" on my life total...

 He signals wait.
 He taps his mutavault and indicates he's animating it.
 He plays Mirrorweave targetting Mutavault.